 As for the individual they wanted to sponsor, he was currently in the UK on a Tier 5 (Youth Mobility) visa.
 What this meant was that once the company had obtained their Tier 2 (General) sponsorship licence, he would have to apply for his visa from outside the UK.

-We were contacted earlier this year by an individual who was looking for immigration advice to bring his elderly mother to the UK as his dependant.
+A London based client sought immigration advice to bring his elderly mother to the UK as his dependant.

 In light of the above, our immigration lawyers considered the options available to the individual and as it was apparent that his mother would not be able to satisfy the criteria to enter as an adult dependent relative, we were able to advise him on alternative options to bring his mother to the UK.